Spend a Day Exploring & Learning with Our Teacher and Mentor Frank Ostaseski

 Proceeds

-Frank haIMG_8515s been a long-time teacher, mentor, and friend of Joseph’s House, and many of our values and practices are rooted in Frank’s teachings.
+Frank has been a long-time teacher, mentor, and friend of Joseph’s House, and many of our values and practices are rooted in Frank’s teachings.
 Out of Frank’s and IMCW’s generosity, proceeds from this workshop will be donated to Joseph’s House.

 About Joseph’s House